Guide on Best Area to Stay for Tourists and First Time Visitors

 Is Beijing Safe For Tourists?

-The short answer is it is absolutely safe.
-The truth is that Beijing is one of the safest big cities in the world.
+The short answer is that it is safe.
+The truth is that Beijing is one of the safest big cities globally.
 Visitors are constantly under the protection of the city’s friendly and vigilant police force.
 Yet that doesn’t mean that tourists in the city don’t need to be cautious to stay safe.

 How Many Days Do You Need in Beijing?

-3-5 days in Beijing is actually the perfect amount if it’s your first visit.
-It is also kind of the best compromise when you take time, budget and number of attractions into consideration.
-You can spend 2 days in Beijing, but it’s cutting it close–and you’ll need to come back again.
+3-5 days in Beijing is the perfect amount if it’s your first visit.
+It is also the best compromise when considering time, budget, and the number of attractions.
+You can spend two days in Beijing, but it’s cutting it close–and you’ll need to come back again.

-It’s also a great idea to do a 1 week Beijing itinerary for all willing to spend up to 7 days in the capital city.
+It’s also a great idea to do a one-week Beijing itinerary for all willing to spend up to 7 days in the capital city.

 How Do You Get Around in Beijing?

 - Subways.
-The easiest and quickest way to travel around Beijing is by the subway.
+The easiest and quickest way to travel around Beijing is by subway.
 Riding the subway is also a fantastic way to feel like a local during your stay in Beijing.
-Sometimes subway routes change or trains temporarily stop running—especially on weekends and late nights during weekdays—so be sure to check for up-to-date subway service information at: bjsubway.
+Sometimes subway routes change, or trains temporarily stop running—especially on weekends and late nights during weekdays—so be sure to check for up-to-date subway service information by subway.

 - Buses.
 Public buses are a scenic way to see the city and reach destinations not convenient to a subway stop.
 And a large number of Beijing buses are hybrid-electric and electric models.
 Buses run about every 15 to 30 minutes, or at longer intervals, depending on the time of day.

 - Car.
-There are numerous local car services, as well as popular app-based options like Didi, to get you from place to place.
-They don’t have the same pricing system as cabs, and they’re usually a lot cheaper than taxis.
+There are numerous local car services and popular app-based options like Didi to get you from place to place.
+They don’t have the same pricing system as cabs, and they’re usually cheaper than taxis.

 - Bike.
-Biking the city is the most fun and quick way.
-It’s good for the environment and your body, and can often be faster and cheaper than fuel-powered transportation.
-Cycling hot spots like Houhai, Nanluogxiang area are great options for hitting the city on two wheels.
+Biking in the city is the most fun and quick way.
+It’s good for the environment and your body and can often be faster and cheaper than fuel-powered transportation.
+Cycling hot spots like Houhai and Nanluogxiang are great options for hitting the city on two wheels.

 - Walking.
-Walking is a healthy, free and environmentally-friendly way to get around Beijing.
+Walking is a healthy, accessible, and environmentally-friendly way to get around Beijing.
 Walking means you can beat the traffic while soaking up the view.
-Many landmarks like Foribdden City and Tiananmen Square are closer to each other than you might think, so walking can often save time.
+Many landmarks like Forbidden City and Tiananmen Square are closer than you might think, so walking can often save time.
 Remember that cars drive on the right in China, so be careful to look in the correct direction for oncoming traffic when crossing the road.

 - Boat: Travelling by river is a great way to get around Beijing.
 You’ll beat the traffic and enjoy fantastic views of willows and peach trees along the way.
-Changhe river cruise starts at the Beijing Exhibition Center wharf and ends at the Summer Palace.
+Change river cruise starts at the Beijing Exhibition Center harbor and ends at the Summer Palace.
 You will see Beijing’s famous landmarks from the water.

-Since you would wish to visit as many tourist attractions, markets, shows and restaurants, make sure that you take your time to identify the best location for stay.
-Determining beforehand what you want for your Beijing vacation is a nice starting point
+Since you would wish to visit as many tourist attractions, markets, shows, and restaurants, make sure that you take your time to identify the best location to stay.
+Determining beforehand what you want for your Beijing vacation is an excellent starting point.

 List of Hotels/Hostels Used by Our Previous Clients

-You can print the address in both English and Chinese to get to your place by taxi.
+You can print the address in English and Chinese to get to your place by taxi.